aKaReZa75/AVR_External_Interrupts/README.md

 - [AVR Microntroller](https://github.com/aKaReZa75/AVR)
   ---
     This repository contains comprehensive resources for AVR microcontrollers, including hardware schematics, software libraries, and educational projects.

+## Additional Considerations and Common Mistakes

+1. **Debouncing Issues**: When using external interrupts triggered by mechanical switches, debounce logic may be necessary to prevent multiple interrupts from being triggered by a single press.

+   - **Solution**: Use a small delay or software debounce mechanism to ensure clean interrupts.

+2. **Interrupt Priority**: ATMEGA328 has fixed interrupt priority, and external interrupts are not the highest priority interrupts.
+Make sure to handle time-critical tasks in your code accordingly.

+3. **Interrupt Flags**: It's essential to clear the interrupt flag (via writing `1` to the flag bit in `EIFR`) in the ISR to ensure that the interrupt can be processed again in the future.

+> [!CAUTION]
+Always ensure that global interrupts are enabled using the `sei()` function.
+Without enabling global interrupts, the microcontroller will not respond to any interrupt triggers, including external interrupts or timer interrupts.
+The `sei()` function sets the Global Interrupt Flag (I-bit) in the Status Register (SREG), which allows interrupt requests to be processed by the microcontroller.

+You can use the following macros to enable and disable global interrupts:

+- **`globalInt_Enable`**: This macro is equivalent to calling `sei()`.
+It enables global interrupts, allowing the microcontroller to respond to interrupt requests.

+- **`globalInt_Disable`**: This macro is equivalent to calling `cli()`.
+It disables global interrupts, preventing the microcontroller from processing any interrupts.

+By following these steps and considerations, external interrupts can be effectively managed in the ATMEGA328, providing a robust way to handle asynchronous events.

 # 💻 How to Use Git and GitHub
 To access the repository files and save them on your computer, there are two methods available: